anga/extend_at/README.markdown

 ## Usage

 You don't need an extra column in your model.
+Only you need is put next code in your model.

 <code>extend_at :extra</code>